drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	total number of flips for each pass within the _flip_ function.
-The majority of flips being performed during the execution of the algorithm are performed in the later stages of the algorithm but what can be noticed in the rightmost figure is that, for each pass of parallel flipping, only the first two or three passes constribute significantly to the triangluation performing the majority the the flips.
+The majority of flips being performed during the execution of the algorithm are performed in the later stages of the algorithm but what can be noticed in the rightmost figure is that, for each pass of parallel flipping, only the first two or three passes constribute significantly to the triangluation performing the majority the flips.
 	Following these flips we are left flipping a relatively tiny number of configurations.
 One could choose to only perform 2 passes of parallel flipping and the algorithm would process the majority of flipable configurations.
 This would in turn significantly reduce the amount of time spent on the flipping